top of page

 DBMT had many great things to help patients and their families while inpatient but while one parent stayed every night at the hospital with Preston and the other left very late at night with our two very young girls, trying to spend as much time as we could with Preston as a family, there were many nights that we found ourselves stopping at Target at 10-11 at night to grab some things that we needed or wanted,.
 What we realized we missed while inpatient over the next 6 months was the weekly wish list program that we were fortunate to have at Texas Children's.

-For nearly 5 years after Preston passed away, we talked about how we could give back and because of the generosity while at Texas Children's, we created and started Preston's League and delivered our first weekly wish list in September of 2018.
+For nearly 5 years after Preston passed away, we talked about how we could give back and because of the generosity while at Texas Children's, we created and started Preston's League and delivered our first weekly wish list on September 28, 2018.
 Preston's League wants to help make a difference for the patients and families so that these families can avoid wasting precious family time shopping, while also relieving them of some of the financial burdens not covered by insurance.

 OUR MISSION